Disaster Preparedness and Business Continuity for Florida Businesses

 Business Continuity, Emergency Preparedness, and Disaster Recovery Plans

-As a principal responder in the state’s Emergency Support Function (ESF) 18 for Business & Industry, the Florida SBDC Network is a key economic development organization that supports disaster preparedness, recovery and mitigation through its Business Continuation services.
+As a principal responder in the state’s Emergency Support Function (ESF) 18 for Business & Industry, the Florida SBDC Network is a key economic development organization that supports disaster preparedness, recovery, and mitigation through its business continuation services.
 Our professionally certified business consultants provide consulting at no cost, and training events to help you minimize losses and increase survivability when affected by natural and man-made disasters.
 Our specialists can help you develop a comprehensive business continuity, emergency preparedness, and disaster recovery plan tailored for your business at no cost.
+Connect with us to do so.

-In the event of a disaster, our professionally certified business consultants, many of whom are Disaster Recovery Institute (DRI) Certified Business Continuity Professionals, can assist affected businesses apply for state and federal disaster loans, as well as other post-disaster challenges, at no cost.
+In the event of a disaster, our professionally certified business consultants — many of whom are Disaster Recovery Institute (DRI) Certified Business Continuity Professionals — can assist affected businesses in applying for state and federal disaster loans as well as other post-disaster challenges, at no cost.